JuliaEarth/GeoStats.jl/README.md

 Contributing
 ------------

-Contributions are very welcome, as a feature requests and suggestions.
+Contributions are very welcome, as are feature requests and suggestions.

 Please [open an issue](https://github.com/juliohm/GeoStats.jl/issues) if you encounter any problems.